A master plan for the revival of the Karachi Circular Railway

 at a distance of about two kilometres to the vast majority of Karachicites.

-Town and an extension of the Korangi line into Defence Society and
+and an extension of the Korangi line into Defence Society and its

 two phases (169 kilometres) are estimated to cost between Rs 20 and